FirstTimeEZ/server-ssl/README.md

 Your browser may warn you the certificate is self signed, this is normal.

-If you changed the port you have to use `https://localhost:PORT/`
+If you changed the port to something other than `443` or `80` then you have to use `https://localhost:PORT/`

 --------